dotnet/core/release-notes/6.0/known-issues.md

 **Or**

-If you want to use .NET Maui, you can run the latest version of the [maui-check tool](https://github.com/Redth/dotnet-maui-check/blob/main/README.md).
-This will delete the outdated manifest folders and set up your environment for .NET Maui development.
+If you want to use .NET MAUI, you can run the latest version of the [maui-check tool](https://github.com/Redth/dotnet-maui-check/blob/main/README.md).
+This will delete the outdated manifest folders and set up your environment for .NET MAUI development.

 #### 3. Workload update from preview 4 not working